What Are Prebiotics?

 Prebiotics and Conjugated Linoleic Acid

 CLA is found naturally in the milk and tissue fat of ruminant animals and in the highest concentrations in grass-fed cows.
-CLA has been shown to have a number of positive physiological activities such as reducing weight gain, and having anti-diabetic, anti-carcinogenic and anti-atherosclerotic properties.
+CLA has been shown to have a number of positive physiological activities such as inhibiting weight gain, and having anti-diabetic, anti-carcinogenic and anti-atherosclerotic properties.
 (16)

 Finally, CLA has been positively shown to influence calcium and bone metabolism.
 (19 – 21) Could gut dysbiosis be part of the reason so many suffer from osteopenia and osteoporosis?